Famous ice cream logos: The top American ice cream brands

 Cornetto Logo

-The dessert’s universal appeal has its own twist: Cornetto goes by different names in different countries around the world, reflecting its adaptability to different cultures and markets.
+The dessert’s universal appeal has a twist: Cornetto is known by different names in different countries worldwide, reflecting its adaptability to different cultures and markets.

 Dairy Queen